Unlocking the Secrets of Amazon’s Last Mile Delivery Operations

 Amazon Logistics

-Amazon logistics is its own delivery network and caters to delivering packages through Amazon delivery team and independent contractors.
-This part of Amazon’s last mile delivery service was launched to reduce its fulfillment and shipping costs
+Amazon Logistics is its own delivery network and caters to delivering packages through the Amazon delivery team and independent contractors.
+This part of Amazon’s last-mile delivery service was launched to reduce its fulfillment and shipping costs

 Amazon Prime Now